 The Vagina Museum, the world's first bricks-and-mortar museum dedicated to vaginas, vulvas and the gynaecological anatomy, is due to open its doors at new premises in Bethnal Green later this month, following almost six months of temporary closure.
-To announce its rebirth, the museum has launched a local campaign called Neighbours.
+To announce its rebirth and ongoing celebration of the female anatomy, the museum has launched a local campaign called Neighbours.

 Featuring 16 eye-catching, statement-led posters designed by Mirjami Qin, the pro bono campaign has been created by The Or London, the creative agency behind The Vagina Museum's 2020 Open Soon push which raised almost £20,000 for the establishment during the height of the Covid-19 pandemic and social restrictions, through an auction of vulva-based artwork.